 On your mark.
 Get set.
 Go!
 Race season is beginning, and it’s not just grownups that can sprint to the finish line.
-From Chicago to South Barrington, you’ll find a whole host of fun runs that welcome the entire family.
+From Chicago to the ‘burbs, you’ll find a whole host of fun runs that welcome the entire family.
+Some sell out, so be sure to book soon.
 We laced up our sneaks and set out to find the best kid-friendly strolls, dashes, obstacle courses and charity races.
 Here’s a rundown of the best.

 Walk Now for Autism Speaks

 Why We Love It: No registration fees required.
 Just come with the warm intention to spread awareness.